KOLOR MANUAL

 Preamp slider allows you to pick one of the preamp models.

-This control gives you a lot of tones and saturation characteristics - explore it along with the In knob!
-If you want to save some CPU for other tasks, or are after cleaner results, you can drag the slider all the way right to disable the preamp circuit altogether.
+This control gives you a wide range of tones and saturation characteristics — explore it along with the Drive knob!
+If you want to save some CPU for other tasks, or are after cleaner results, you can drag the slider all the way to the right to disable the preamp circuit altogether.
 And yes, Kolor sounds great clean, too!

-In Kolor Micro, you can only toggle the preamp on / off.
-There’s only one preamp model included in Micro.
+In Kolor Mikro, you can only toggle the preamp on / off.
+There’s only one preamp model included in Mikro, and it’s the same model as the Belin preamp in Kolor.

 Filters allow you to carve space for other tracks, and inject extra character.